nazimboudeffa/nazimboudeffa/README-more.md

 - Twitter -> FossToDon
 - YouTube -> Odysee

-We are arriving to 2024, still can't use them but I try I promess
+UPDATE: We are moving to 2024, still can't use them but I try I promess

 # Welcome!